vmware-tanzu/velero/docs/api-types/README.md

 ## API types

-Here we list the API types that have some functionality that you can only configure via json/yaml vs the `ark` cli (hooks)
+Here we list the API types that have some functionality that you can only configure via json/yaml vs the `velero` cli (hooks)

 * [Backup][1]